WHAT I BELIEVE

 • “assist the middle class” so that there may someday be a more prosperous middle class,

-• “help those in need” with employment opportunities so that there may someday be fewer in need,
+• “help those in need” find gainful employment so that there may someday be fewer in need,

 • “grow the economy, and thus revenue to the Treasury” so that there may someday be an end to deficits,

 • “advance the interests of small businesses” so that there may someday be bigger and better businesses,

 In the end, what do we find?
 Empty promises.
 So empty, in fact, that they’ve led to:

 • A middle class that’s slowly but steadily sinking into the poor.